Polymer Applications Engineer

-This is a great opportunity to join the Interface Polymers team on our pioneering mission to become the global leader in compatibility and surface functionality solutions for the polyolefin industry.
-The team comprises well-established leaders from the polymer industry and technology start-up sector, together with world-class polymer research scientists.
-Together, they have the expertise, experience and power to drive the business towards its ambitious goals.
+This is a fantastic opportunity to join the Interface Polymers team on our pioneering mission to become the global leader in mixed plastics recycling, compatibility and surface functionality solutions for the polyolefin industry by innovating novel diblock copolymers.
+The team comprises well-established leaders from the polymer industry, together with world-class polymer research scientists.
+We have the expertise, experience and power to drive the business towards its ambitious goals.

 Joining Interface Polymers at this stage of our company’s growth will bring you many rewards and benefits:

 - You will become a valued part of the Interface Polymers Applications Team based in the Materials Department at Loughborough University.

 - You will be using polymer processing and test equipment in the processing laboratories to develop new innovating applications for our novel diblock copolymers.

 - You will manage your own projects, in cooperation with our Senior Applications Scientist and the Application Development Leader.

 - You will work with our Business Development Director and Application Development Leader to define the goals of the project.